Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />
 <br />
 <br />
-In the example below, the first column is “Name” rather than “Customer ID.”
+In the example below, the first column is "Name" rather than "Customer ID."
 This horizontal scroll should still work with page scroll and sticky header.
 <br />
 <br />